The Dead Alive

 The Dead Alive, also called John Jago's Ghost, is a novella written in 1874 by Wilkie Collins based on the Boorn Brothers murder case.
-It was reprinted with a side-by-side examination of the case by Rob Warden in 2005 by Northwestern Press.
+It was reprinted with a side-by-side examination of the case by Rob Warden in 2005 by the Northwestern University Press.

 Radio adaptation

 The Dead Alive was presented on Suspense March 9, 1953.
 The 30-minute adaptation starred Herbert Marshall.